dwarvesf/playground/AI/Building LLM system/multi-agent-collaboration-for-task-completion.md

 `
 ```

 - Tools: Each agent will have a set of tools that they can use to perform their tasks.
-For example, the Event agent will have tools for creating events, updating events, and managing events.
-The Project agent will have tools for listing projects, creating projects, invite member to project.
+For example, the event agent will have tools for creating events, updating events, and managing events.
+The project agent will have tools for listing projects, creating projects, invite member to project.

 Now, let's consider a user request: "I want to create event with title "Lady Gaga show" at 5am tomorrow and end at 7pm at the same date, I not remember the project I want to put this event in, but you can set my most recent visited project to this event, other optional information is no need to add.".
-As you can see, to complete this task, we need to use Project agent to get the most recent visited project and Event agent to create the event.
+As you can see, to complete this task, we need to use project agent to get the most recent visited project and event agent to create the event.
 The supervisor agent will route the task to appropriate agents and collect the results untils the task is completed.

 - Result: